Internship Program

 Specialists from the Bay Area and around the country provide training that addresses the specific educational needs of psychologists.

 U.C.
-Davis faculty and forensic fellows offer periodic consultations on forensic patients who have been referred by DSH-Napa treatment teams.
-In addition, U.C.
-Davis faculty provide opportunities for DSH staff to practice testifying in court.
-Staff are placed on the stand, testify, and are cross examined on their testimony using information from upcoming court cases.
+Davis faculty and forensic fellows periodically offer consultations on forensic patients who have been referred by DSH-Napa treatment teams.

 • Professional Library